CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 ### analysis

 In the box scene, scan line rasterizer is doing better at far distance because each primitive takes less pixel and there are more primitives than in the checkerboard scene.
-But as the mesh moves closer to the camera, performance of tile based rasterizer remain the same whereas performance of scan line rasterizer is getting worse.
+But as the mesh moves closer to the camera, performance of tile based rasterizer remain the same whereas performance of scan line rasterizer is getting worse because the workload for each thread increases as the primitive covers more pixels.

 ### images